ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/README.md

 # Preparing the Environment

 This documentation will exmplain how to set up the environment needed for Pancancer.info to live on.
-It will go though all the necessary installs and downloads needed.
+It will go through all the necessary installs and downloads needed.
 By following this you should be able to migrate the site to whatever server you would like.
 Launch an instance on AWS and ssh into that instance.
 To configure the site onto the instance, you must do the following :

 First make a directory under /home/ubuntu :